victorfiz/victorfiz.github.io/_posts/2025-01-23-scaling-self-play.md

 The field of [potential avenues for reasoning models is wide open](https://www.youtube.com/live/H3TnTxVKIOQ?si=L-VSeJ61DBSvGZh_&t=2433).
-I think there will be a lot of new approaches coming out of this – it hard to make predictions.
+I think there will be a lot of new approaches coming out of this – it's hard to make predictions.
 But if you forced me to give one example it would be along the lines [reasoning in a continuous latent space](https://arxiv.org/html/2412.06769v1).<sup>4</sup> This might make test-time compute more efficient.
 And maybe [maths should be done in a separate symbolic space](https://www.youtube.com/live/H3TnTxVKIOQ?si=Rpb1ECLJLPU0mZMr&t=3081)  within the model etc. etc.

 If this new paradigm is to translate to the real world, then we will need to find ways to pretrain models on new data as well.
 Although models can learn things without "experiencing" them, e.g. gaining spatial awareness from text only, this seems to have diminishing returns.
 My guess is that "real-world" pretraining of current models does not have enough expressiveness/representations to do the kind of test-time reasoning that we see in abstract space with R1.
 The bottleneck will be to bring the external world to the model: feed more images, videos, [let the model interact with the world](https://www.inference.vc/untitled/), etc. My prediction is that we will start caring a lot more about this: the most important advancements in the next few years will be new architectures/data-generation/compression techniques for the real-world.<sup>5</sup> Maybe to be give a hypothetical example: